Liguria and The Gulf of Poets- Italy’s Hidden Gem

 If you want to experience a region that inspired the works of literary greats with a history of poetry, tragedy, and romance, and unique natural environments, landscapes and culture, there can be no better place to visit than Italy’s Gulf of Poets or Golfo dei Poeti.

-Emma Kate Marsden is a freelance travel writer and assistant editor for The VoiceOver Network’s The Buzz magazine.
+Emma Kate Marsden is a freelance travel writer and assistant editor for The Buzz magazine.
 Emma has lived in the UK and USA and travelled extensively throughout both, in addition to Europe, Central America, the Caribbean and North Africa.
 Emma has written previously for publications such as OK!
 Magazine and Journeying the Globe and is always looking for her next writing inspiration or adventure.

 Leave a Reply